 With an average ticket price of $42.24, multiplied by hundreds of thousands of visitors to the park annually, which I figure is around $10,560,000 (if we’re assuming about 250,000 paying visitors), are you kidding me that this guy can’t afford to provide safe drinking water and other basic necessities for those mammals, who are the backbone of his business?

 Why are former trainers speaking to The Star about the horrendous conditions at Marineland?
 Why are trainers quitting because they say they can no longer witness the neglect and abuse of the animals?
 Why are videos surfacing of sea lions who are “writhing in pain or plunging their heads in a single bucket of clean water?”
 Why is Larry, a harbour seal, stuck behind bars, with swollen and red eyes, and reportedly blind?
-Why have numerous marine mammals died over the years due to neglect and horrific living conditions?
+Why have numerous marine mammals died over the years due to neglect and horrific Healthy Living conditions?
 Why doesn’t the government regulate mammal captivity?
 Why is Mr. Holer in business promoting fun for the whole family, when he is allegedly abusing the very animals who provide that fun?

 And the big question, why do people continue to visit Marineland, in light of these allegations?
 The Star doesn’t run an exposé without having its facts straight.
 Even following ongoing protests outside the gates, calling for an end to the abuse of the animals and for the park to close its doors or treat the animals humanely, I am shocked to learn how many people continue to flock to Marineland.